 This document has been produced for readers who want to familiarise themselves with NESAS.
-It provides an overview of the NESAS scheme, GSMA documents.FS.14 [4], FS.15 [5] and FS16 [6] describe NESAS in greater detail.
-The structure and relationship of all the documents within NESAS, including 3GPP reference documents [10] describing methodology and Security Targets can be seen in Figure 1.
+It provides an overview of the NESAS scheme and defines the NESAS Dispute Resolution Process (NESAS DRP).
+GSMA documents.FS.14 [4], FS.15 [5], FS16 [6] and FS.47 [8] describe NESAS in greater detail.
+FS.46 [7] provides additional guidance on how to conduct the Equipment Vendor development and lifecycle processes assessment, defined in FS.15 [5].
+The structure and relationship of all the documents within NESAS, including 3GPP reference documents [10] describing methodology and security targets can be seen in Figure 1.
+Informative documents are marked as such.
+All the others are normative.